-Under Irish law, our authorized share capital can be increased by an ordinary resolution of our shareholders and the directors may issue new ordinary or preferred shares up to a maximum amount equal to the authorized but unissued share capital, without shareholder approval, once authorized to do so by our Articles of Association or by a resolution approved by not less than 50% of the votes cast at a general meeting of our shareholders.
-Additionally, subject to specified exceptions, Irish law grants statutory preemption rights to existing shareholders where shares are being issued for cash consideration but allows shareholders to disapply such statutory preemption rights either in our Articles of Association or by way of a resolution approved by not less than 75% of the votes cast at a general meeting of our shareholders.
+Under Irish law, our authorized share capital can be increased by an ordinary resolution of our shareholders and the directors may issue new ordinary or preferred shares up to a maximum amount equal to the authorized but unissued share capital once authorized to do so by our Articles of Association or by a resolution approved by not less than 50% of the votes cast at a general meeting of our shareholders.
+Additionally, subject to specified exceptions, Irish law grants statutory pre-emption rights to existing shareholders where shares are being issued for cash consideration but allows shareholders to disapply such statutory pre-emption rights either in our Articles of Association or by way of a resolution approved by not less than 75% of the votes cast at a general meeting of our shareholders.
 Such disapplication can either be generally applicable or be in respect of a particular allotment of shares.
-Accordingly, at an extraordinary meeting of our shareholders on January 28, 2021, our shareholders authorized the board to issue new shares, and to disapply statutory preemption rights for such issuances up to the amount of our authorized but unissued share capital until January 26, 2026.
-The authorization of the directors to issue shares and the disapplication of statutory preemption rights must both be renewed by the shareholders at least every five years, and we cannot provide any assurance that these authorizations will always be approved, or be approved without limitations, which could limit our ability to issue equity and thereby adversely affect the holders of our securities.
+We asked our shareholders to renew the authorization of our board of directors to issue shares and the disapplication of statutory pre-emption rights at our 2023 Annual Meeting and to extend that authorization to the increase in authorized share capital that was approved by our shareholders at the 2023 Annual Meeting.
+Our shareholders renewed the authorization of our board of directors to issue shares; however, we did not receive approval on the disapplication of statutory pre-emption rights.
+We asked our shareholders to renew the disapplication of statutory pre-emption rights over the authorized but unissued share capital at an extraordinary general meeting of the Company on August 1, 2023; however, although we received over 62% support of the votes cast on renewing the pre-emption rights opt-out authority at that meeting, we did not receive the affirmative vote of at least 75% of the votes cast as required under Irish law for the passing of special resolutions.
+We asked our shareholders again to approve the disapplication of statutory pre-emption rights over 5,000,000 authorized but unissued ordinary shares at an extraordinary general meeting of the Company on January 30, 2024; however, again, we did not receive the affirmative vote of at least 75% of the votes cast as required under Irish law for the passing of special resolutions.